acnapyx/bg-typographic-layout/README.md

 Created with **Microsoft Keyboard Layout Creator** (https://www.microsoft.com/en-us/download/details.aspx?id=22339)

-The layout works in Windows 2000 / XP / Vista / 7 (32- and 64-bit versions).
+The layout works in Windows 2000 / XP / Vista / 7 / 10 (32- and 64-bit versions).
+Not tested on Windows 11, but in theory should work there too.

 You can [report any issues here](https://github.com/acnapyx/bg-typographic-layout/issues).
 Also you're free to download/modify it as you please.